How to Build a Pea Gravel Patio

-Gravel is one of the most economical and simple materials to use for a patio.
-This outdoor project is easy to make, and long-term maintenance is a breeze.
-For very little money and a day or two of work for an average sized area, you can have a graceful and gorgeous patio with a look that lends itself perfectly to many other cool, fun elements: string lights, do-it-yourself firepits, outdoor furniture, and more.
+Pea gravel is one of the most economical and simple materials to use for a patio.
+This outdoor project is simple to complete, and long-term maintenance of the patio is a breeze.
+For very little money and a few days of work for an average-sized area, you can have a graceful and gorgeous patio with a look that lends itself perfectly to many other cool, fun elements: string lights, do-it-yourself firepits, outdoor furniture, and more.

-This project will help you create a gravel patio that is 16 feet long by 16 feet wide, with a gravel depth of 2 inches.
+This project will help you create a gravel patio that is 16 feet long by 16 feet wide, with a gravel depth of 2 to 3 inches.
 You can adapt the dimensions to fit your patio's size.
-Because pea gravel is loose and tends to shift, you will need to build a wooden frame from ground contact-rated lumber to contain it.
-The frame will have the same ground dimensions as the gravel and will rise 5 1/2 inches high.
+Because pea gravel is loose and tends to shift, you will need to build a wooden frame with pressure-treated landscape timbers or lumber to contain it.
+Note that the wood must be rated for ground contact to forestall rot.

 - Measuring tape